let-sh/docs/content/en/extend/cn.md

 ### let.sh Domains

 The global domain [let.sh](let.sh) not available for deployments to global, the users in mainland of China will visit servers outside the mainland of China.
-If you want to deploy service to mainland of China and entered the beta program, please use <let.sh.cn>.
+If you want to deploy service to mainland of China and entered the beta program, please use [let.sh.cn](let.sh.cn).

 ### Custom Domains

 <alert type="warning">

 Please ensure your custom domain already finshed the [ICP Registration](https://en.wikipedia.org/wiki/ICP_license) under the [Tencent Cloud](https://intl.cloud.tencent.com)

 </alert>

 The dns cname source for mainland of China service are different.
 Once you have enable the ability to deploy in mainland of China, please use `cn.oasis.name` as your cname source.